 As a lifelong teacher in Colonial Virginia, Ann Wager’s experiences shed light on how religion, education, and slavery are interwoven in the 18th century.
 As the only teacher to ever participate in the first official Virginia school for African Americans, uncover how running the Bray School changes - or doesn’t change - Ann’s understanding of faith living in a slave society.

-Try your hand at weaving in this class for all levels of experience.
-You will learn the history behind weaving in Williamsburg at the time of the Revolution to spark your patriotic homespun spirit.
-This class is taught on pre-warped modern looms, on which you will be able to pass the shuttle back-and-forth to build up a cotton hand towel to take home.
-All necessary supplies will be provided in this workshop, including care instructions for your hand-woven towel.Learn More
+Try your hand at weaving in this 2-hr class for all levels of experience.
+You will learn some of the history behind weaving in Williamsburg at the time of the Revolution to spark your patriotic homespun spirit.
+This class is taught on pre-warped modern looms, on which you will be able to pass the shuttle back-and-forth to build up a cotton tea towel to take home.
+All the necessary supplies will be provided in this workshop, including care instructions for your handwoven towel.Learn More

 Participants in this one-hour mini workshop will be guided through an exploration of leather craft techniques by the staff of the Public Leather Works Program.
 Each participant will produce for themselves a beautiful and useful high quality steer hide waist belt.
 All materials, hardware, and supplies are included in the ticket price.
 As this class requires the use of sharp tools, it is restricted to accompanied teens and adults and is not recommended for children.
 Classes will meet at 9:30 a.m. in the Armoury yard, weather permitting.Learn More